jinselove/DSCode/docs/source/note.rst

 .. _Gradient Tree Boosting:
 Gradient Tree Boosting
 ++++++++++++++++++++++++
+    Of all the well-known learning methods, decision trees come closest to meeting the requirements for serving as an off-the-shelf procedure for data mining.
+They have many good properties, for example, 1) relatively easy to construct and they produce interpretable models (if the trees are small) 2) they naturally incorporate mixtures of numeric and categorical predictor variables and missing values 3) they are invariant under strictly monotone transformations of the individual predictors, i.e., scaling and/or more general transformations are not an issue, and they are immune to the effects of predictor outliers.
+    4) they perform internal feature selection as an integral part of the procedure.
+They are thereby resistant to the inclusion of many irrelevant predictor variables.
+However, trees have one aspect that prevent them from being the ideal tool for predictive modeling, namely accuracy.
+They seldom provide predictive accuracy comparable to the best that can be achieved with the data at hand.

+    Boosting decision trees can improve their accuracy, often dramatically.
+However, some advantages for trees that are sacrificed by boosting are **speed, interpretability**, and, for AdaBoost, robustness against overlapping class distributions and especially mislabeling of the training data.

+    A **Gradient boosted model (GBM)** is a generalization of tree boosting that attempts to mitigate these problems, so as to produce an accurate and effective off-the-shelf procedure for data mining.

     #.
 How does it work?
         * `How to explain gradient boosting`_ (amazing)